-The successful stories of Claude Code have shown that you can skip heavyweight vector databases and let the model itself handle retrieval with simple tools: well-written llms.txt and grep calls.
-Surprisingly, this minimalist approach delivers more accurate and faster retrieval, proving that a reasoning-driven model can outperform embedding-based systems in both retrieval precision and latency.
+The successful stories of Claude Code have shown that in RAG, you can skip heavyweight vector databases and let the LLM itself handle retrieval using simple tools, such as well-written llms.txt and grep calls.
+Surprisingly, this minimalist approach delivers more accurate and faster retrieval, demonstrating that reasoning-driven retrieval can outperform embedding-based methods in both retrieval precision and latency.
+This insight challenges the default assumptions behind mainstream RAG systems.

 The classic RAG pipeline works like this: